Effective bounds for Vinberg's algorithm for arithmetic hyperbolic lattices: Introduction

 Note also that our bound depends on arithmetic invariants of reflective lattices.
 It can be made uniform (but nonlinear) as in Remark~\ref{rem1}, but even assuming the Lehmer conjecture would not suffice for our method to give a uniform linear upper bound.
 On the other hand, our Theorem~\ref{thm2} shows that we always have a uniform linear \emph{lower bound} for $\rkc(\Gamma)$ of a hyperbolic reflection lattice $\Gamma$ in terms of its covolume.
 There is no such bound for $\rank(\Gamma)$ as there are examples of lattices in $\Hy^n$ for $3\le n\le 8$ with a fixed number of generators and arbitrarily large covolume: In dimension 3 this is a consequence of existence of hyperbolic manifolds fibering over the circle, while in dimensions up to 8, this is a consequence of existence of hyperbolic manifolds of finite volume that {\em fiber algebraically}, see the recent paper~\cite{IMM}.

 {\bf Acknowledgements.} This paper grew out of the discussion the authors had during the AIM workshop in December of 2020 on reflection groups.
 The authors are thankful to AIM for holding the workshop.
-We are also grateful to Alexander Kolpakov who corrected one of our miscalculations and to Nikolai Bogachev for numerous useful remarks.
+We are also grateful to Alexander Kolpakov who corrected one of our miscalculations, and to Daniel Allcock and Nikolay Bogachev for numerous useful remarks.